Managing key multicasting through orthogonal systems: Introduction

 In \cite{1039707}, a divide-and-conquer extension of the Secure Lock is proposed.
 It combines the Hierarchical Tree Approach and the Secure Lock: members are arranged in a HTA fashion, but the Secure Lock is used to refresh keys on each tree level.
 Therefore, the number of computations required by the Secure Lock is reduced.

-Another computational approach is introduced in \cite{cas} with the particular application on Pay-TV but extendable to any other secure multicast application.
+Another computational approach with the same distribution by groups of users and a unique key server is introduced in \cite{cas} with the particular application on Pay-TV but extendable to any other secure multicast application.
 The idea is to use polynomials over a finite field interpolating hashes of secret values belonging to the authorized users.
-The main drawbacks are the large size of the polynomials involved and that the hash function must be renewed with any rekeying operation, due to security concerns.

-More recently in \cite{euclid} the authors introduce another solution based on the Extended Euclidean Algorithm.
-Throughout this paper we will refer to this protocol as {\it Euclides}.
-The server distributes a secret via the inverse of an integer modulo a product of coprime secret numbers, each one of them belonging to an authorized user.
-The authors show that an old user could try a factorization attack, which forces to consider prime numbers of an adequate size.
-The length of the messages grows linearly with the number of users, so that if this number is huge, users might be forced to be distributed in groups.
+The main drawbacks are that the hash function must be renewed with any rekeying operation, due to security concerns, and the large size of the polynomials involved.
+The length of the messages grows linearly with the number of users in every group, so that if this number is huge, users might be forced to be distributed into subgroups, e.g., groups of users are established inside every PPC or PPV group.

 The distribution by groups is in fact often beneficial and is used by most key managing protocols.
 A first benefit is the parallelization of the process which speeds up the rekeying operations.
 Secondly a compromised key in one of the groups does not affect the others.
 Last but not least, in most applications of secure multicast the group distribution is connected with the scalability of the system, i.e., the efficiency of the communication protocols concerning the rekeying process, with particular reference to leave and join operations.
 Groups are usually highly dynamic and the joining or the leaving of users implies a rekeying operation, and thus key refreshment due to this fact in one group does not affect the others.